carlosgamezvillegas/homebridge-zidoo-androidtv/README.md

 # homebridge-zidoo-androidtv
 ## HomeKit integration for Zidoo
 </span>

 # What is this?

-`homebrige-zidoo-androidtv` is a plugin for Homebridge to Control your Zidoo Z9X from your Home app.
-It should work with all Zidoos that support IP ontrols.
+`homebrige-zidoo-androidtv` is a plugin for Homebridge to Control your Zidoo Z9X/205 from your Home app.
+It should work with most Zidoo boxes.

 ### Features